syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ## Area Chart

 To render an Area chart, you can specify the series [type](../api/ejchart.html#members:series-type) as **“area”** in the chart series.
-For changing the Area color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.
+To change the Area color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.

 {% highlight js %}